Legal Structure of Our Centrist Org & Why We Chose It

 We chose what is called a ‘527 Group’ for our centrist organization because it fit closest to what we believe to be the proper role for political nonprofits.
 This required two things that we think all political organizations should be required to do:

-- 527s are not allowed to give money to campaigns – one of our core principles is anti-corruption, and part of that is our belief that only individual citizens should be allowed to fund campaigns – your money will be spend on online community building and local grassroots organizing.
+- 527s are not allowed to donate to campaigns – one of our core principles is anti-corruption, and part of that is our belief that only individual citizens should be allowed to fund campaigns.
+Donations will be spent on online community building, content creation and local grassroots organizing – not on donations to campaigns.

 Here are the three primary sorts of political organizations we chose not to be, and why: